-Alex Bird has over 35 years management experience in Commercial Business, Social Enterprise, Public and Voluntary Sectors at Board and Practitioner level.
+Alex Bird has now retired from co-operative and community Business Development and Advice after over 40 years senior management experience in Commercial Business, Social Enterprise, Public and Voluntary Sectors at Board and Practitioner level.

 He started his working life in 1965 as a Power Engineer on the fast-track management programme at the CEGB.
 After 11 years working in Nuclear and coalfired stations, including the technical development team at Aberthaw PS, he rose to the position of Shift Manager at Rogerstone Power Station.

 In 1974 he left to co-found a printing co-operative in Cardiff specialising in work for labour movement, trades-union, voluntary, charitable and campaigning organisations, during which time he also founded and edited a Trades Union newspaper (Union Eyes), which became the highest circulation left of centre paper in Wales.

 After 17 years in ‘the print’ Alex took up the position of Community Enterprise Development Officer for Cardiff County Council, which included a secondment to the Prince’s Trust (Business) to manage their Pan-Wales contract to deliver the ‘New Deal for the Self-employed’ where he won a special award for quality from the Employment Service.